-2This formula is valid if β{ρ} is the horizontal density exponent and $H_z > 1$; see Sect.
+2 This formula is valid if β{p} is the horizontal density exponent and $H{z} > 1$; see Sect.
 3.

-We do not consider scales larger than \approx 3000 km, so that we ignore core and possible core-mantle boundary contributions.
+the crust-mantle boundary is large and is best modeled as a discontinuity across a (multi) fractal surface.
+We do not consider scales larger than ≈ 3000 km, so that we ignore core and possible core-mantle boundary contributions.
 Although several of the present calculations are similar to those in the magnetism problem, by making a small change in our scale function ansatz, we are able to obtain many exact results and therefore can make precise comparisons between the gravity theoretically predicted from the density observations/models, and both global and regional surface gravity surveys.
 Although a full statistical characterization of the fields requires statistics of all orders for relative simplicity, we here limit ourselves to spectra (which are 2nd order).
-While for quasi Gaussian (e.g. monofractal) models these spectral results fully characterize the statistics, for multifractal models they only give a partial characterization.
+While for quasi Gaussian (monofractal) models these spectral results fully characterize the statistics, for multifractal models they only give a partial characterization.

 This paper is structured as follows.
 In Sect.
-2, we review the basic theory on anisotropic scaling and relevant results of potential theory and derive the connections between the second order rock density and surface gravity statistics (in both real and Fourier space).
+2 we review the basic theory of anisotropic scaling and relevant results of potential theory and derive the connections between the second order rock density and surface gravity statistics (in both real and fourier space).
 In Sect.
-3, we apply the results to the crust and develop a scaling model of mantle convection as well as apply the result to the mantle and estimate the contribution to surface gravity of a scaling mantle-crust interface/topography model.
+3, we apply the results to the crust, we develop a scaling model of mantle convection and apply the result to the mantle and estimate the contribution to surface gravity of a scaling mantle-crust interface/topography model.
 In Sect.
 4 we conclude.

-2 Symmetries and the Relation between the Density and Gravity Fields
+2 Symmetries and the Relation Between the Density and Gravity Fields

-2.1 The Standard Density-Gravity Relations
+2.1 The Standard Density - Gravity Relations